V-Fast/BackroomsMod/DEVLOGS.md

 I began streaming (in French) just a few hours away of 2023, only problem is that I am a developer not a gamer, so, I stream the BackroomsMod development on [my Twitch](https://twitch.tv/u_Lumaa_).
 Most of the streams will be in French but if you wanna come around and talk to me in English, you totally can!
 (We'd actually be glad lmao).
 As I'm writing this, we currently have 269 downloads on [Modrinth](https://modrinth.com/mod/backrooms), and I never got to do it but **thank you very much** to everyone that downloaded the mod.
 All this went really quick and we hit 100 and 200 downloads really soon!
 Some mods have this chance like ours and some others have less chance, this was just supposed to be a little project and now it's at its biggest.
 So thank you for the 6 first months of The Backrooms Mod!!

-*PS: I promise to release the Alpha A0.0.5 before March 2023*
+*PS: I promise to release the Beta A0.1.0 before March 2023*

 * * *